spomberg/my-movie-list/README.md

 While I had used external APIs before, I had never worked on a project of this scope that was so reliant on one.
 I spent a significant amount of time reading the API's documentation just to learn what I could and couldn't do with it and how I could use it to achieve my goals before I wrote a single line of code.
 Now I feel confident that in the future I will be able to get familiarized with new APIs in no time.

+### Research documentation

+To build this application, besides the external API, I also used 8 libraries that I had never worked with before.
+It took a lot of research to just find out which solutions already existed for the problems I needed to solve and then a lot of documentation reading to figure out how to implement them in my project.
+It was interesting to realize how much of the time allocated to this project was spent researching and reading.

 ## Instructions

 - Follow the instructions to set up the API [here](https://github.com/spomberg/my-movie-list-api).